 Regional enzyme development in rat brain.
-Enzymes associated with glucose utilization
+Enzymes of energy metabolism

 - Views Icon Views